ibm-cloud-docs/hs-crypto/prepare-management-utilities.md

 To install the applications on Linux, complete the following steps:

-1. Download the installation file, `cloudtke.bin`, from [GitHub](https://github.com/IBM-Cloud/hpcs-management-utilities/releases){: external} to your workstation.
+1. Download the latest installation file, `cloudtke.bin`, from [GitHub](https://github.com/IBM-Cloud/hpcs-management-utilities/releases){: external} to your workstation.
 2. (Optional) [Verify the integrity and authenticity of the downloaded `cloudtke.bin` file](#verify-code-signing).
-3. Open the terminal, enter the directory that the downloaded installation file is located, and perform the following steps to install the applications:
+3. From the command line, enter the directory that the downloaded installation file is located, and perform the following steps to install the applications:

   1. Add the execute permission to the installation file by running the following command: